-Building a shed with waterproof feature for the inside part is already a common practice.
+Building a shed with waterproof features for the inside part is already a common practice.
 However, it is possible to forget about the outside – which is actually important considering it has to fight against rain or snow.

 How to Install Drip Edge on Shed Roof

-- To make sure of a proper fit, make a cut when you get to the corner where the eave meets rake edge.
+- To make sure of a proper fit, make a cut when you get to the corner where the eave meets the rake edge.
 Set the drip edge over the rake edge and put a mark on a spot one inch further from where the drip edge starts to overhang.

 - Install drip edge like usual and form corner by bending the flap.
 This corner will be completed when the drip edge is installed on the rakes.

-- After the eaves have been covered by drip edge, lay out the underlayment so it is set under drip edge on rake area but above drip edge on eave area.
+- After the eaves have been covered by drip edge, layout the underlayment so it is set under drip edge on rake area but above drip edge on eave area.

 - Install out the drip edge on the rake by using a nail just like the prior method.